nsmeds/up-timer-server/README.md

 # uptimer
-A library for managing monitors via the Uptime Robot API.
+A JavaScript library for managing monitors via the Uptime Robot API.